 My puppy keeps chewing and biting me!

 Keep in mind that chewing and biting may be something other than teething, such as mouthing.
 In the same way that children use their hands to explore their world, puppies use their mouths.
-Mouthing is quite common and normal in most young puppies, and is rarely aggressive but they still need to learn to be gentle and not nip or bite.
-The Dogs Trust has produced a great short video about how to stop a puppy from biting and mouthing.
+Make sure your puppy has plenty of appropriate things to chew on.
+Mouthing is quite common and normal in most young puppies and is rarely aggressive but they still need to learn to be gentle and not nip or bite.